Ratakor/ubik/README.md

 # Ubik
-A kernel
+A microkernel

 # TODO
 - Add a checklist/roadmap
+- Move tty and drivers out of kernel space
 - Provide compatibility with Linux ABI
-- Don't make a monolithic kernel
 - Support RISC-V64, aarch64 and x86_64
 - Replace limine with a custom bootloader?